Friulian

 Due to its peripheral geographic position, Friulian has always been in contact with other languages and varieties.
 Friuli-Venezia Giulia, an autonomous region with special statute, recognizes (besides Friulian) also two other historical minority languages as official languages: German (for example in the language islands Sappada/Pladen, Timau/Tischelwang or Sauris/Zahre going back to a medieval variety of Southern Bavarian) and Slovenian spoken in the provinces of Gorizia, Trieste and Udine.

 Friulian has a long tradition as a written language.
 The first documentation of literary use dates back to the fourteenth century.
 Later, the poet Ermes di Colloredo (1622 – 1692) created a common literary language based on the central Friulian variety spoken in the area around Udine which as a result acquired the status of literary koiné.
 Subsequently, this variety was used also by other writers and served as a model for the official spelling adopted in 1996.
+The Autonomous Region Friuli Venezia-Giulia has acknowledged the official Friulian writing system in accordance with Regional Law no. 15/96, which is now used as a unique orthographic system in institutions, schools and media.

 ISO-Code 639-2: fur